zh0925-swjtu/mahpl-private-dataset-subset/README.md

 # MAHPL aligned 2D-3D pavement dataset

-This repository releases 500 pixel-aligned pavement samples from the private dataset used to evaluate Morphology-Aware Hierarchical Prototype Learning (MAHPL).
-It is provided to support independent inspection and verification of the private-dataset experiments reported in the associated manuscript.
+This repository releases 500 aligned pavement samples from the private dataset used to evaluate Morphology-Aware Hierarchical Prototype Learning (MAHPL).

 ## Contents